vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 That being said, it's good to have this option, and we are sure you can find other creative ways to leverage it too.

-Next, we'll learn how to encrypt secrets for safe storage.

 [tutorial-sdk]: /docs/use-case-sdk
 [tutorial-sidecar]: /docs/use-case-sidecar